Zimbabwe’s political background

 The contested 2008 presidential elections led to an upsurge in political violence and a five-year period of power-sharing between the main political parties.
 Since the 2013 elections, relations between the former liberation movement ZANU-PF and opposition parties have remained polarized.

-The approach of NIMD in Zimbabwe
+NIMD’s approach in Zimbabwe

 The focus of NIMD’s programme in Zimbabwe is to try to build trust and dialogue between the parliamentary parties.
 It also looks at the political participation of women and young people.